Karl Wienand: Life

 He was widowed twice, and (step)father to five children.
 One son of his first wife died in an accident.
-In 1975, he became director of the Bonner "Gesellschaft für kosmetische plastische Chirurgie und Ästhetik mbH Klinik International".
+In 1975, he became director of the "Gesellschaft für kosmetische plastische Chirurgie und Ästhetik mbH Klinik International".

+Wienand died on the 10th of October in 2011 in Trier.

 Party work

 Wienand applied to enter the Nazi party on 9 October 1943, and would be enrolled on 20 April 1944 (as member #10.014.358).
 In 1947, Wienand attached himself to the SPD.
 In 1950, he was selected as SPD block captain (Unterbezirk) for the Rhein-Sieg-Kreis.
 Already by 1951 he had advanced to the Mittelrhein committee (Bezirk) and by 1955 the central party council (Parteirat).
 In 1990, he resigned from politics.
 In 2002, he left the SPD, anticipating a censure motion (Parteiausschluss).

-Per Herbert Wehner, Wienand is a "Mann für heikle Fälle [man with a deft touch]".
+Per Herbert Wehner, Wienand was a "Mann für heikle Fälle [man with a deft touch]".
 In the view of the historian Arnulf Baring, he belongs "zum sozialliberalen Kernbereich, zur Handvoll ihrer wichtigsten Figuren [to the central core of social liberalism, the most important handful of figures]".

 Legislative work

-Following the 1953 German legislative election, Karl Wienand at the age of 26 became the youngest representative in the second German Bundestag.
+In 1952, Wienand was the Bürgermeister of Rosbach in Windeck.
+Following the 1953 German legislative election, Karl Wienand became the youngest representative in the second German Bundestag, at the age of 26.
 From 15 November 1963 to 13 April 1967 he was deputy chairman of the Bundestag's committee on defense.
 From 3 March 1964 to 27 April 1967 he headed the SPD's parliamentary working group on national security.
 From 7 March 1967 to 30 August 1974, Wienand was Chief Whip.
 His time in the Bundestag lapsed beginning 3 December 1974.